aihub-dev/share-chat/README.md

 You can use this endpoint to add new conversations to our database.

 <details>
-<summary>First, if you haven't already, process the ShareGPT conversation using the following code:</summary>
+<summary>First, if you haven't already, process the AIHub conversation using the following code:</summary>

 ```ts
 function conversationData() {